sageserpent-open/NTestCaseBuilder/README.markdown

 1. Publish this via NuGet for immediate consumption of binaries in Visual Studio.	*** DONE ***

 2. Add the capability to recursively build up a tree of factories, so that the final generated test cases can be arbitrarily 'long'.
-The encoding example above is a case in point: it has been arbitrarily limited to just ten characters per string test case, but it should be able to produce longer and longer strings in a lazily-evaluated fashion until the test decides that it has run long enough.
+The encoding example above is a case in point: it has been arbitrarily limited to just ten characters per string test case, but it should be able to produce longer and longer strings in a lazily-evaluated fashion until the test decides that it has run long enough.	*** DONE ***

-4. In a similar vein, consider a progressive approach where the strength is increased and again, the sequence is produced via lazy-evaluation; the test can keep going until a time limit is reached.
+3. In a similar vein, consider a progressive approach where the strength is increased and again, the sequence is produced via lazy-evaluation; the test can keep going until a time limit is reached.	*** DONE ***

-3. Allow local caps on the strength for subtrees within the tree of factories.
-This is because we may know that some test variables will have largely independent behaviour, so we can trade off a lower strength of combination for just these variables against having a higher overall strength of combination.
+4. Allow local caps on the strength for subtrees within the tree of factories.
+This is because we may know that some test variables will have largely independent behaviour, so we can trade off a lower strength of combination for just these variables against having a higher overall strength of combination.	*** DONE ***

 4. Integrate with Pex - smooth the path for importing Pex-generated test cases as test-levels for higher-level tests, also for integrating with Pex's notion of a parameterised test.